2025 Genesis Electrified G80

 8.5/10

 Is the Electrified G80 a good value?
-The Electrified G80 starts at a little over $80,000 and comes fully loaded from the get-go, with everything from heated seats to all-wheel drive included as standard equipment. $80,000 might sound steep compared to some smaller luxury EVs, but it undercuts cars like the Porsche Taycan, Mercedes-Benz EQS and Tesla Model S. Expect to pay well over six figures if you want one of those models to match the G80 when it comes to an equivalent level of luxury features.
+The Electrified G80 starts at about $75,000 and comes fully loaded from the get-go, with everything from heated seats to all-wheel drive included as standard equipment.
+That price might sound steep compared to some smaller luxury EVs, but it undercuts cars like the BMW i5 and Mercedes-Benz EQE if you load them up with the standard features you get in the Electrified G80.

 As with all Genesis cars, the Electrified G80 carries an excellent five-year/60,000-mile basic warranty and a 10-year/100,000-mile powertrain and battery warranty.
 Genesis also throws in five years of roadside assistance, three years/36,000 miles of maintenance, and three years of free 30-minute charging at Electrify America stations.